Anna Belle "Annie" (Trout) Hower was born in February 1872 in Fayette County, PA, the daughter of Isaac F. and Emma Jane (Minerd) Trout.

 Calvin was required to register for the military draft during World War I. In doing so, he disclosed that his occupation was "car repairer" for the Pennsylvania Railroad at nearby Youngwood.

 They resided circa 1920 in Hempfield Township near Greensburg, where Calvin earned a living making coal mine repairs.

-When the federal census was taken in 1930, Calvin and his children lived on Broad Street in in South Greensburg.
-His employment was marked as automobile salesman.
-Also living in their home was housekeeper Lilian M. Hamilton and her sons Tommy and Robert.
+When the federal census was taken in 1930, Calvin and his three daughters lived on Broad Street in in South Greensburg.
+His occupation was marked as automobile salesman.
+Also living in their home were housekeeper Lilian M. Hamilton and her sons Tommy and Robert.

 Calvin spent his final years in Mount Pleasant, Westmoreland County.
 He succumbed in December 1986, with burial in Green Ridge Memorial Park.

 Daughter Lucetta Belle Hower (1916-1990) was born on Oct.
 12, 1916 in New Stanton.
 She is believed to have wedded at the age of 25 to Kenneth M. Eckenrode (June 18, 1907-1982), with the nuptials taking place on June 18, 1941.
 They were the parents of Lee A. Eckenrode and Gary William Eckenrode.
 Kenneth died in March 1982.
 Lucetta passed away eight years later in Greensburg on Jan.
 22, 1990.
 They rest together in Westmoreland County Memorial Park.